UNINETTSigma2/documentation/code_development/offloading.md

 Below we have listed the necessary flags to enable GPU offloading for the different systems NRIS users have access to.
 Both {ref}`saga` and {ref}`betzy` are Nvidia systems, while {ref}`lumi` is an AMD based system.

-For information about the specific accelerators, and their specific IDs often needed when compiling, consult the below tabs.
+A brief description of their GPU-architectures is given in the tabs below.

 ````{tabs}
 ```{tab} Betzy